EOSIO/eosio-java-softkey-signature-provider/README.md

 }
 ```

-## Library methods
+## Library Methods

 * `signTransaction(EosioTransactionSignatureRequest eosioTransactionSignatureRequest)` signs an `Transaction`
-* `getAvailableKeys()` returns an array, containing the public keys associated with the private keys that the object is initialized with.
+* `getAvailableKeys()` returns an array containing the public keys associated with the private keys that the object is initialized with.

-Importing key to memory by calling
+Importing a key by calling:

 * `importKey(String privateKey)`